Fitness & Nutrition Support Inside Your Thailand Rehab Program

 Nutrition is simple and regular.
 Balanced meals, hydration, and timing that supports nutrition for sleep and mood.
 We also pay attention to caffeine and sugar patterns, because those can spike anxiety, cravings, and sleep problems.

 The goal is not intensity.
-It is a calm routine that helps you feel more stable in your body, so therapy and sleep start to land as part of the wider rehab program.
+It is a calm routine that helps you feel more stable in your body, so therapy and sleep start to land alongside the wider rehab program at Jintara.

 - Mobility and breath work: to reduce tension